-Designated Maryland schools in districts that meet four eligibility requirements of
+Designated Maryland schools in districts that meet four eligibility requirements of:

-- (1) >44.4% FARM in feeder middle schools; - (2) Two (2) or more FARM students' MSA scores < MSA average; - (3) College remediation rates of high school graduates by place of residence ≥55.9%; and - (4) Percent of bachelor's degree or higher, (Persons age 25+) are <30%.
+(1) \geq 43.4% FARM in feeder middle schools;

+(2) Two (2) or more FARM students' PARCC and MSA scores \leq Maryland's PARCC and MSA average;

+(3) College remediation rates of high school graduates by place of residence \geq 53.3%; and

+(4) Percent of bachelor's degree or higher, (Persons age 25+) are \leq 37.9%.

-For the FY2016 funding cycle, non-GEAR UP middle and high schools serviced are in the following LEAs and meet the eligibility requirements: Kent and Prince George's Counties.
+For the FY2017 funding cycle, non-GEAR UP high schools in Prince George's County meets the eligibility requirements.
 (See charts on Pages 34-35)

-STUDENTS SERVED:

-Students in schools in service regions described above.
+SERVED: Students in schools in service regions described above.